singnet/das-node/README.md

 ### MessageBroker

 MessageBroker defines the API for the communication layer between nodes.
-Users of AtomSpaceNode don't interact with MessageBroker directly.
+Users of DistributedAlgorithmNode don't interact with MessageBroker directly.

 Currently there are two implementations: RAM and GRPC